 I wanted to give him every chance to change and included high levels of supplements, including B3, B5 and B6, B12, choline, calcium, zinc, magnesium and manganese as well as other nutrients.
 Magnesium and manganese have both been shown to help epilepsy, while B5 and choline have a specific effect on memory.

 When he came back after one month, he had made tremendous changes to his diet and had reaped the rewards of his efforts.
 ‘I am amazed at how well I feel,’ he commented and went on to tell me how he hadn’t had a single muscle tremor or panic attack.
 Three months later, he had still only had one epileptic ‘storm’.
 His brain is working better, his depression completely gone and he can sleep straight through the night, without any fits or muscle tremors.[*]

 Differences in the nutritional status of those with convulsions or epilepsy and those without has been demonstrated by many researchers.
-The key nutrients that have frequently been shown to be deficient are folic acid, the minerals manganese and magnesium, and essential fats.
+The key nutrients that have frequently been shown to be deficient are folate, B12, the minerals manganese and magnesium, and essential fats.

 Finding What Helps

 Folate, a vitamin that is often low in those with mental health problems, is depleted by convulsions.
 This suggests that it is somehow involved.
 Ironically, anticonvulsant drugs such as phenytoin, primidone and phenobarbital further deplete folic acid.
 Combining a drug such as phenytoin with folic acid works better than giving the drug alone.
 In one study, epileptics were given the drug with either folic acid or a placebo and after a year, only those on folic acid reported substantially less fits.